pulumi/docs/content/blog/building-a-future-of-cloud-engineering/index.md

 ---
 title: "Building a future of cloud engineering"
 authors: ["joe-duffy"]
-tags: ["news"]
+tags: ["Pulumi"]
 date: "2018-10-22"

-description: "Today we are thrilled to announce that we've raised $15M in additional funding from our partners, Madrona Venture Group and Tola Capital"
+summary: "We founded Pulumi because of a deeply held belief that the cloud has changed all aspects of software development.
+Today we are announcing that we’ve raised $15M in additional funding from our partners, Madrona Venture Group and Tola Capital, furthering our ability to reimagine cloud engineering."
 ---